-For the year under review, the Group's turnover was approximately RMB7.2 million.
-The audited net loss for the year was approximately RMB329.0 million.
-The basic loss per share was RMB1.37 dollars.
-The increase in loss was mainly due to the change of fair value of the mining rights for the copper and molybdenum in Inner Mongolia which was caused by the decrease in the market price of copper and molybdenum last year resulting from the deteriorating global economic conditions.
-It was also attributable to the impairment loss of the loan receivable and the change of fair value of the investment properties.
+For the year under review, the Group's turnover was approximately RMB9.4 million.
+The audited net loss for the year was approximately RMB128.0 million, representing a decrease of approximately 61.1% compared with last year.
+The basic loss per share was RMB0.29 dollars.
+The decrease in loss was mainly due to the decrease in impairment loss of the mining rights for the copper and molybdenum in Inner Mongolia which was caused by the decline in both the copper and molybdenum price resulting from the slowdown in global economic growth.
+It was also attributable to the non-recurrent impairment loss of the loan receivable last year.